Nicxe/krisinformation-alert-card/README.md

 ## Overview

-This custom card is designed for the [Krisinformation integration](https://github.com/Nicxe/krisinformation), allowing you to display crisis alerts (VMA) from the Swedish krisinformation.se on your Home Assistant dashboards.
+This custom card is designed for the [Krisinformation integration](https://github.com/Nicxe/krisinformation), allowing you to display crisis alerts (VMA) from Sveriges Radio's API for Important Public Announcements on your Home Assistant dashboards.